tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/underlay-no-gateway.rst

 Supported Use Cases
 -------------------

-Starting with Contrail 4.1, the IP fabric network present in the default project can be marked for IP fabric based forwarding without tunneling.
+Starting with release 4.1, the IP fabric network present in the default project can be marked for IP fabric based forwarding without tunneling.
 When two virtual networks with this type of configuration communicate, traffic will be forwarded directly using the underlay.

 The following use cases for no SDN gateway are supported.